-Inside: Minimalism with kids looks so different than the picture painted by certain minimalist bloggers.
+Inside: Minimalism with kids looks so different than the picture painted by some minimalist bloggers.
 If you’re feeling disillusioned, you need to remember these five things.

 What drew me to minimalism is what draws most moms these days: